fire pits

 How Can I Enjoy My Deck in the Winter?

-First.
-Remove any Snow
+First, Remove Any Snow

 Kello says the most important aspect to outdoor winter enjoyment is to remove any existing snow.